srmuhs/tgt-product-page/README.md

 To Create distribution build for this project, run `npm run build`.
 This will create a `build` folder for distribution compiled content.

+To run locally, clone repo and run `npm install`.
+This will open a localhost on port 3001 for App inspection.

 Testing Approach:
 Unit testing will be driven by Jest utilizing Enzyme for all Unit Testing.
+You can find an example of Jest UTing in the `/src/_tests_` folder.
 Integration testing would ideally be driven by Cypress testing framework(not provided).